Indonesia Institute of the Arts Yogyakarta: Campus

 ISI Yogyakarta's main campus is in Sewon, 6 km south of Yogyakarta.
 Sewon is the newest campus, with 1,500 m2 of land.
 It includes an administrative building, studios, academic buildings, auditoriums, pendapa, library, art gallery, the mosque, student's center, tennis court and soccer field.

+Jogja Disability Arts, a non-profit art collective advocating for artists with disability in Indonesia is located on the second floor of the RJ Katamsi Gallery, which is located at the Sewon campus.

 Two former campuses are the former ASRI campus at Gampingan and AMI campus at Suryodiningratan.
 The former AMI campus at Suryodiningratan is now the campus building for master and doctorate programs.

 Students

 ISI Yogyakarta enrolls about 2,000 students from all over the country, mainly from Java and Sumatra.
 ISI Yogyakarta also welcomes overseas students who are interested in learning Indonesian traditional arts, mostly in a non-degree programs.
 Courses on traditional dance, karawitan, and batik are the most popular study programs for foreign students.